Toronto Team

 In addition to the assessment services listed below, for adults seeking gender-confirming surgery approval, I’m qualified and competent (as a “secondary assessor”) to assess the diagnostic, eligibility, and readiness criteria according to the World Professional Association for Transgender Health (WPATH) Standards of Care (SOC 7).

-I completed my Ph.D. in Clinical Psychology at Ryerson University, where I was a senior member of the SHiFT Laboratory at the Psychology Department.
+I completed my Ph.D. in Clinical Psychology at Toronto Metropolitan University, where I was a senior member of the SHiFT Laboratory at the Psychology Department.
 At the lab, I drew from critical psychological perspectives to challenge so-called “truths” in psychology about gender, sexuality, and mental health-related topics.
 I’ve published my research in peer-reviewed journals and presented internationally at conferences.
-I’m a reviewer for several academic journals and have guest lectured at Ryerson and the University of Toronto.
-I’m an autonomous Psychologist registered with the College of Psychologists of Ontario; I’m also a member of both the Canadian and Ontario Psychological Associations.
+I’m a reviewer for several academic journals and have guest lectured at Toronto Metropolitan University and the University of Toronto.
+I’m an autonomous Psychologist registered with the College of Psychologists and Behaviour Analysts of Ontario; I’m also a member of both the Canadian and Ontario Psychological Associations.

 Treatments